petecheslock/handstack/README.md

    - Ensure database rules allow read/write access to `rooms`

 2. **Deployment issues**:
-   - Verify all GitHub Secrets are added to your repository
+   - Verify Firebase CLI is installed: `firebase --version`
-   - Check that your GitHub Pages settings use "GitHub Actions" as source
+   - Check that you're logged in: `firebase login`
+   - Ensure your project is initialized: `firebase init`

 3. **Room not found**: Ensure the room code is correct (4 alphanumeric characters).

 4. **Environment variable errors**:
    - Local development: Check your `.env` file
-   - Deployment: Check your GitHub repository secrets
+   - Deployment: Firebase will use your project configuration

 **Need Help?** Create an issue on GitHub if you encounter problems or have suggestions for improvements.